jbrown1618/vector/docs/api/vector.floatvector.md

 |  [scalarMultiply(scalar)](./vector.floatvector.scalarmultiply.md) |  | Implements vector multiplication by a scalar |
 |  [set(index, value)](./vector.floatvector.set.md) |  | Returns a new vector equal to the old one, except with the entry at <code>index</code> replaced with <code>value</code> |
 |  [toArray()](./vector.floatvector.toarray.md) |  | Returns the contents of the vector as an array |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `FloatVector` class.